cunger/launch/notes/los-postres/dbms.md

 ## Foreign keys

 A _foreign key_ is a column that refers to the primary key of another table, thereby acting as a cross-reference between tables.
-Foreign key columns obviously need to have the same data type as the primary key column of the other table, and in most DBMS the foreign key constraint also prevents foreign key values that don't exist as primary key value.
+Foreign key columns obviously need to have the same data type as the primary key column of the other table, and in most DBMS the foreign key constraint also prevents foreign key values that don't exist as primary key value (_referential integrity_).

 As opposed to primary keys, foreign keys don't need to be unique, can be `NULL`, and there can be arbitrarily many of them in one table.

 A column can be both a primary and a foreign key.

-## Normalization
+# Normalization

 The goal of _normalization_ is to design the schema in a way that it avoids or at least minimizes anomalies, mainly by distributing information across separate tables.